Text by CLOT Magazine

 The forum is held simultaneously in 11 countries, with the support of the Ukrainian Cultural Foundation.
-It brings together more than 50 international and Ukrainian experts to a new global communication platform to study the issues of environment, sustainability, media literacy, social, cultural and economic problems based on the example of Chernobyl.
+It brings together more than 50 international and Ukrainian experts to a new global communication platform to study the issues of environment, sustainability, media literacy, and social, cultural and economic problems based on the example of Chornobyl.

-Disaster Liquidators, scientists, experts and representatives of Ukraine, the USA, Canada, Finland, Germany, Great Britain, the Netherlands, France, Greece, Slovenia and the Czech Republic, will meet at CHRNBL FORUM.
+Disaster Liquidators, scientists, experts and representatives of Ukraine, the USA, Canada, Finland, Germany, Great Britain, the Netherlands, France, Greece, Slovenia and the Czech Republic will meet at CHRNBL FORUM.

 Responding to the challenges of COVID19, CHRNBL FORUM is technologically adapted for even conditions under lockdown.
 The forum takes place from October 6 to 10, 2021, in the format of live broadcasts and online discussions, with a recording of the event from the studio in Kyiv and synchronous translation.

 The forum program will be complemented by an interactive exhibition CHRNBL in a proper anti-COVID format, based on the mobile application that will take place simultaneously in 11 countries.

 Each of the five days of CHRNBL FORUM will be a separate thematic panel, lasting 4 hours each, from 12:00 to 16:00 Kyiv time (EEST).
 CHRNBL FORUM thematic panels: